enviPath/enviPath-python/docs/source/objects.rst

 Relative Reasoning
 ------------------

-A Relative Reasoning enviPath object can be understood as the model that is used to generate pathway predictions.
+A :class:`RelativeReasoning` enviPath object can be understood as the model that is used to generate pathway predictions.
 This is a powerful object since it allows the user to generate direct predictions without the need of generating pathways.
 This can be achieved for example with the method :meth:`RelativeReasoning.classify_smiles`

 Scenario
 --------

-A Scenario enviPath object represents the experimental conditions that were used for a given biodegradation pathway.
+A :class:`Scenario` enviPath object represents the experimental conditions that were used for a given biodegradation pathway.
 Ideally it links to a reference article where the given experiment is thoroughly described.
 A Scenario can be attached to **any** other enviPath object

 Additional Information
 ~~~~~~~~~~~~~~~~~~~~~~

-Additional Information objects store each a experimental condition, there are numerous classes that inherit from
+:class:`AdditionalInformation` objects store each a experimental condition, there are numerous classes that inherit from
 :class:`AdditionalInformation`, to mention some
 :class:`AcidityAdditionalInformation` or :class:`HalfLifeAdditionalInformation`.
 This tutorial#TODO shows how one can access the information contained in a :ref:`Scenario` to retrieve their half lives.